 Rosacea, most commonly manifested as redness and bumps on the face and body, happens when the body’s innate and adaptive immunity breaks down.
 It’s also related to neurovascular changes, chronic inflammation, and bacterial infection.
 This bacterial infection is the connection we’re looking for.

 In the study, 46% of prospective patients with rosacea had SIBO, and these patients were prescribed rifaximin, an antibiotic commonly used for traveler’s diarrhea.
 After rifaximin, 78% of those patients saw an improvement in their rosacea (and of course, their digestive issues).
 That’s a major improvement!

 How This Changes My Practice

-What does this tell me, and how has it changed my practice?
-Although why rosacea and SIBO are connected is still not totally clear, there is a connection in at least a subset of patients.
+Although the reasons rosacea and SIBO are connected are still not totally clear, there is a connection in at least a subset of patients.
 And now, for any patient with moderate or worse rosacea, I am suggesting a SIBO breath test, which can be performed at home, or in many gastroenterologist’s offices.
-It is a non-invasive test, but does take a few hours.
+It’s a non-invasive test, but does take a few hours.
 For the patients that come back SIBO positive, they are getting treated with rifaximin.